reference·15 min read

 How these relate to existing Section 301 tariffs

-The existing China Section 301 tariff lists — the 9903.88.*, 9903.91.*, and 9903.92.* Chapter 99 families — remain in effect and are not modified by these new investigations.
-They are a separate set of USTR actions.
+The existing China Section 301 tariff lists — the 9903.88.*, 9903.91.*, and 9903.92.* Chapter 99 families — remain in effect.
+The May 6 four-year review concerns those existing China actions.
+The March excess-capacity and forced-labor investigations are separate tracks that could create new tariff actions later.
 The Nicaragua line (9903.89.01) and the legacy large civil aircraft family (9903.89.05.63) also remain unaffected.

 What changes with a successful new Section 301 action is that new Chapter 99 code families would be added to the HTS for the new country/sector combinations.
 In the first Trump administration's China lists, each "tranche" generated a distinct code family (e.g., List 1 → 9903.88.01.03, List 2 → 9903.88.04.06, etc.).
 A similar approach is likely here, but no code families have been assigned yet.